laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 ## Improving Resource Requests

-From the job history, we see that `amdahl` jobs finished executing in at most a few minutes, once dispatched.
+From the job history, we see that jobs finished executing in at most a few minutes, once dispatched.
 The time estimate we provided in the job script was far too long!
 This makes it harder for the queuing system to accurately estimate when resources will become free for other jobs.
-Practically, this means that the queuing system waits to dispatch our `amdahl` job until the full requested time slot opens, instead of "sneaking it in" a much shorter window where the job could actually finish.
+Practically, this means that the queuing system waits to dispatch our job until the full requested time slot opens, instead of "sneaking it in" a much shorter window where the job could actually finish.
 Specifying the expected runtime in the submission script more accurately will help alleviate cluster congestion and may get your job dispatched earlier.

 > ## Narrow the Time Estimate
 >